steven-halla/casino_hell/README.md

 need to set player postion more in middle need to figure that out but it wil be based on screen size

+%%%%%%The below is the master bug list: %%%%%%% need to fix NPC talking and moving also START Scren has collision squres on it to the right in the red squares check sir leopld messages gambling area need to space out characters more having collision of text boxes with npcs fix bobby bibs messages they are too long rest screen after you get blue flower their dialog changes, this should be based on if hero immunity == True talk to all npcs AFTER you rescuse sir leopold sir leopold should be the exit condition need descriptions for items in shop need to set shop limits that you cannot buy items if your gold falls below 100 I need to fix things, when hero stamina hits 0 or lower, put him to the doctor office charge 100 coins for rescue kick player out if their gold is below a threshold, game over if its 0 or lower.
+Need a game over screen state as a global

+opossum in a can goes through chompy messsages to fast for sally maybe nelly too need to check there is a bug I htink the last can you picked isn't being reset in the list on refresh